WI-KI/CDN/README.md

 # CDN

-Load resources used by SYZOJ with jsDelivr and Github.
+Load resources used by WI-KI with jsDelivr and Github.